European Trip - 2001

 above sea level) to Poschiavo.

-- We were unable to reserve 5 seats on the Bernina Express, so the Chur rail station
+- We were unable to reserve 5 seats on the Bernina Express, so the Chur rail

-cover identical routes - through Samedan, Pontresina, Ospizio Bernina, Alp Grum,
+covered identical routes - through Samedan, Pontresina, Ospizio Bernina, Alp Grum,

 Poschiavo, then to Tirano in Italy.